sparcians/map/README.md

 ## Conda

-However, with the use of the conda recipe, users can set up a conda environment that will build and run the tools found in this repository.
+Users can set up a conda environment that will build and run the tools found in this repository using a predefined recipe.

 This guide assumes the user is not familiar with conda nor has it installed and would like to build everything (not just sparta).